Axel Julien

-Axel Julien (born 27 July 1992) is a French professional basketball player for JDA Dijon of the LNB Pro A. He is a two-time LNB All-Star selection and has been a core member of Bourg since he joined the team in 2021.
+Axel Julien (born 27 July 1992) is a French professional basketball player who last played for JDA Dijon of the LNB Pro A. He is a two-time LNB All-Star selection and has been a core member of Bourg since he joined the team in 2021.

 Professional career

 Julien grew up with the juniors of HTV Basket and made his debut with their junior team ("Espoirs") in 2008.
 He won the LNB Pro A Leaders Cup in 2020 with JDA Dijon, his first major trophy.

 On May 31, 2024, he signed with JDA Dijon of the LNB Pro A for a second stint.

 National team career

 Julien has played for the France U20 and France university team.
 He played at the 2015 World University Games as well as at the 2012 FIBA U20 European Championship.